Which refund route applies to you, and what is the deadline?

 Statutory anchor.
 FA 2003 section 116(1)(a) defines residential property by reference to whether the property is used or suitable for use as a dwelling.
 Where the property is not a 'dwelling' at the effective date, residential SDLT rates do not apply and the refund is the difference.
 The leading case is P N Bewley Ltd v HMRC [2019] UKFTT 65.

 Eligibility.
-Objective unsuitability for use as a dwelling at the effective date, with substantive structural, contamination, or safety defects that a reasonable person would not undertake to remedy through routine repair.
-The post-Bewley case-law (Mudan, MHB, Brown) has narrowed the available argument space materially; mere disrepair, dated decoration, or a property requiring substantial refurbishment does not suffice.
+The property has to be objectively unsuitable for use as a dwelling at the effective date, with real structural, contamination, or safety defects that a reasonable person would not put right through routine repair.
+The post-Bewley case-law (Mudan, MHB, Brown) has narrowed the argument space materially.
+Mere disrepair, dated decoration, or a property that simply needs substantial refurbishment does not clear the bar.

-Expected success rate.
-Low for typical refurbishment-grade properties.
-Moderate to high for genuinely uninhabitable properties with documented structural collapse, severe contamination, or substantive safety hazards.
-The evidential pack is a contemporaneous surveyor report dated at or close to the effective date; retrospective reports are weak.
-HMRC enforcement on speculative claims is firm and penalty consideration under FA 2007 Schedule 24 follows where the claim is treated as careless.
+Your odds.
+Low if the property was really just refurbishment-grade.
+Moderate to high for a genuinely uninhabitable property with documented structural collapse, severe contamination, or substantive safety hazards.
+What carries it is a contemporaneous surveyor report dated at or close to the effective date; a report written up after the fact is weak.
+HMRC enforces hard on speculative claims, and a penalty under FA 2007 Schedule 24 follows where the claim is treated as careless.

 Family 6: mixed-use re-characterisation refund (post-Hyman narrow)